 Our car rental company did not allow for the car to be transported to the South Island via ferry, so we had to drop our car at the rental company, which was located at a 5 minute distance from the ferry terminal.

-In terms of the ferry itself, do not think of ferry crossing as a mere commute – the Interislander ferry passes through the scenic Cook Strait and there are great scenic vistas on offer.
-It takes a little over 3 hours to get to the South Island and in the last hour and half is where you need to come on the deck to enjoy the views of Marlborough Sounds.
-You pass through the scenic Marlborough Sounds and views are straight out of a postcard!
+Now coming to the ferry ride, do not think of ferry crossing as a mere commute.
+The Interislander ferry passes through the scenic Cook Strait and offers beautiful scenic vistas.
+In the last hour and half of the ride is where you need to come on the deck to enjoy the views.
+You pass through the scenic Marlborough Sounds and views look straight out of a postcard!

-Once we reached Picton, we took another car from the rental company and began our journey into South Island.
+Once we reached Picton, we rented another car and began our journey into South Island.
 To be honest, we were initially annoyed with having to drop off and rent another car, but overall, the process was seamless.

 As you make your way to Blenheim from Picton, you will pass through several wineries.
 Our first stop was Wairau Winery, one of Marlborough’s oldest and largest family owned wineries.
 Wairau Winery has a cellar door where you can indulge in wine tasting and next door, is the Wairau River restaurant with the winery as its backdrop.
 It was a beautiful sunny day and we were seated in the restaurant courtyard, which was partially covered by flowering vines.
 The setting was absolutely gorgeous.
 Also, their Sauvignon Blanc was so darn good that we picked a bottle for the rest of our trip.